 The Cycle of Life and Reproduction Continues

-With the proper care and feeding, the fry will reach full maturity around age two in most cases.
-They are then old enough to begin the process of goldfish reproduction for themselves.
+With the proper care and feeding, the fry will reach full maturity around one year of age in most cases.
+Once they come into breeding condition, they will be ready to begin the process of reproducing for themselves.